Vacuum metallization consists in evaporating aluminum (99.5% purity) to give a metallic effect to flexible substrates (plastic films, textiles).

-In contact with crucibles heated to very high temperatures (1500 ° C), aluminum goes from the solid state to the gaseous state.
-Then it condenses on the film, which runs on two cooled drums (so that the heat does not make it melt).
+In contact with crucibles heated to very high temperatures (1500 ° C), the aluminum changes from a solid state to a gaseous state.
+Then it condenses on the film, which runs on two cooled drums (in order that the heat does not melt the flexible substrate).

-Deposit : aluminum thickness, also called “the load”, can vary from 5 to 80 nanometers depending on the applications.
+Deposit : The aluminum thickness can vary from 5 to 80 nanometers depending on the applications.

-Base material : Films from 6 to 125 microns – Fabrics
+Flexible substrate : Films from 6 to 250 microns – Fabrics

-Metallisation is done under vacuum, because the temperature can be reduced to 1500 ° C, instead of 3000 ° C in normal atmospheric pressure.
-It is therefore an important energy savings.
-On the other hand this prevents oxidation of the aluminum and thus gives a more glossy aspect to the product.
+the metallisation is done under vacuum, because the temperature can be reduced to 1500 ° C, instead of 3000 ° C at normal atmospheric pressure.
+On the one hand, it is therefore an important energy saving.
+On the other hand it avoids oxidation of the aluminum and gives a bighter appearance to the product.